OracularIS/autest/docs/execution.md

 **Step:1**

 Select the desired click on start button.

 ![](Images/image41.png)

 **Step:2**
 When we click on the execute button, we are asked to enter some arguments on the next screen, so we need to have some data (inbound order/ template) that we want to copy.
-We will enter values of that inbound order/template here and click ‘OK’
+We will enter values of that inbound order/template here and click ‘OK’.

 ![](Images/image42.png)

 After clicking OK, execution of run set will start.